Cha Jun-hwan: 2021–22 season: Four Continents champion and Beijing Olympics

+Cha began his Olympic season by selecting one of the pieces recommended by fans in a message book for his short program, creating a story in which an orchestra conductor travels through time to find missing members.
+For his free program, he used Turandot, an opera piece he had originally chosen for the 2020–21 season but could not receive the choreography due to the COVID-19 pandemic.
 Cha's first competition of the season was the Olympic test event, the 2021 Asian Open in Beijing, where he placed sixth.
 His first Grand Prix assignment was initially the 2021 Cup of China, but following its cancellation he was reassigned to the 2021 Gran Premio d'Italia in Turin.
 Third in the short program, he dropped to fifth overall after a sixth-place free skate.
-At this second Grand Prix, 2021 NHK Trophy, he was third in the short program and fifth in the free skate.
-However, despite his fifth-place free, he remained in third overall, taking the bronze medal.
-Cha pronounced himself "happy but also disappointed because I had a lot of mistakes, I really fought through."
+At the 2021 NHK Trophy, his second Grand Prix, Cha placed third in the short program and fifth in the free skate, which led to a bronze medal overall.
+He described himself as "happy but also disappointed because I had a lot of mistakes.
+I really fought through."

-After winning his sixth South Korean national title, Cha was named to the South Korean Olympic team.
-First sent to compete at the 2022 Four Continents Championships in Tallinn, Cha placed first in both segments to take the gold medal, becoming the first South Korean man to win a medal at Four Continents.
-He said afterwards that "when coming here, I was not thinking about medals or winning this competition, just training and just doing what I trained before.
+After achieving his fifth win at the 2021 Ranking Competition and claiming his sixth consecutive national title at the 2022 South Korean Championships, he was named to the South Korean team for the 2022 Winter Olympics.
+Sent to compete at the 2022 Four Continents Championships in Tallinn, Cha placed first in both segments, earning personal bests in the short program and overall total to take the gold medal.
+He became the first South Korean man to win and medal at the Four Continents Championships.
+He said afterward that "when coming here, I was not thinking about medals or winning this competition, just training and just doing what I trained before.
 It was pretty tough to solve all the elements during my practice sessions, but finally, I got the medal, and I'm very satisfied with this."